 Gwen Stacy, the punk rock transfer student was introduced into Peter Parker and Mary Jane Watson's life as she interrupted a heated conversation about different opinions on the newest NY hero Spider-Man.
-Although her appearance created a scary ambiance for other people to get close to her Peter built a friendship with her when she pulled a knife on Kong for bullying Peter.
+Although her appearance created a scary ambience for other people to get close to her Peter built a friendship with her when she pulled a knife on Kong for bullying Peter.

 Gwen's life was not easy by the slightest as she suffered from various parental problems when her mother abandoned her and her father, Police Captain George Stacy.
 Her ongoing friendship with Peter helped when Gwen's father tragically died when saving a boy in the hands of Spider-Man.
 Peter's Aunt May took her in since her own mother didn't want her and this caused friction with Mary Jane as she now lived with her boyfriend.

-Ever since her father's death Gwen blamed Spider-Man for it, but she continued her life.
+Ever since her father's death, Gwen blamed Spider-Man for it, but she continued her life.
 Peter eventually met with his childhood friend Eddie Brock, who ended up being a jerk not only to Peter but to Gwen too as he hit on her.

 Eventually, Gwen found out Spider-Man's real identity was Peter, so she pulled her father's gun on him.
 Peter convinced her that he was not the one to blame for her father's death, and after she calmed down Gwen agreed to keep Peter's identity a secret.